carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 ## Starting a R Markdown File

-Start a new R markdown document in RStudio by clicking File \> New File \> R Markdown...
+Start a new R Markdown document in RStudio by clicking File \> New File \> R Markdown...

 ![Opening a new R Markdown document](../fig/02-file-navigation-rmd.PNG)